wp-plugins/post-pay-counter/readme.txt

 1. Upload the directory of the Post Pay Counter in your wp-content/plugins directory; note that you need the whole folder, not only the single files.
 2. Activate the plugin through the "Activate" button in the "Plugins" page of your WordPress.
 3. Head to the configuration page first.
 The plugin already comes with a predefined set of settings, but you may want to set it up to better suit your needs.
-5. That's it, done!
+5. That's it, you are done!
 You can now check the stats page to browse all the countings.

 == Frequently Asked Questions ==
 = You said I could pay per visit.
 How do I do that? =